zmx264/homebridge-kasa-hub/README.md

 # Homebridge Kasa Hub

+- Kasa / Tapo hubs must be added by IP address
-- Supports auto discovery of hubs
+~~- Supports auto discovery of hubs~~
 - Only temperature and humidity sensors are supported